javascripter/fontawesome.macro/README.md

 # fontawesome.macro

 ## Description
-This babel macro enables fontawesome icons to be imported automatically when using the following tagged template syntax
+This babel macro enables fontawesome icons to be imported automatically when using the following tagged template/function syntax

 Before: